We’re passionate about managing our business responsibly.

 This means supporting our people and local communities while celebrating equality, diversity and inclusion.
 And continuing the fight against human and wildlife trafficking.

 It also means doing everything we can to reduce aviation’s environmental impact.
 From investing in sustainable fuels to flying greener, more fuel-efficient aircraft, we’re helping drive change within our industry.

-From January 2020, we’ll become the first UK airline to offset carbon emissions on domestic flights.
-Emissions will be offset by investing in a range of global carbon reduction projects – such as rainforest protection and reforestation programmes.
+We began offsetting carbon emissions on all flights within the UK on 1 January 2020.
+Emissions are offset by investing in a range of global carbon reduction projects – such as rainforest protection and reforestation programmes.

 Travelling further afield?
-You can still reduce your carbon footprint with the help of our carbon-offsetting tool.
+You can still reduce your carbon footprint with the help of our carbon offset calculator.

 We’ve partnered with renewable fuels experts Velocys.
 We’re working together to design a series of centres that convert household and commercial waste into renewable jet fuel that can help power our fleet.

 Through our Atalto project, over 500,000 tonnes of household waste per year destined for landfill or incineration, will be converted into clean-burning, sustainable fuels.

 Our dedicated fuel efficiency team constantly review all aspects of our business to ensure we’re saving fuel wherever possible.

 We’ve launched a range of initiatives that have helped lower our carbon emissions by more than 360,000 tonnes since 2014.